sugandha929/ip/docs/README.md

 #### 3.23 Event:
    To add an event task type:

-   event "description of your task" at "your date or time"
-   OR
-   deadline "description of your task" /at "your date or time" (without the double qoutes)
+   event "description of your task" /at "your date or time" (without the double qoutes)

    Example of usage:

-   `event project meeting at 2 pm`
+   `event project meeting /at 2 pm`

    Expected outcome: